May 2, 2005

 Hey, guess which team comes out on top?

-Also, Kamio is pretty fruity, in case you had any doubt.
+Also, Kamio is pretty great, in case you had any doubt.
 The fangirls certainly do love him.
 I’m glad the mangaka realized this too.

 November 4, 2004